+Senedd Cymru Welsh Parliament

-Up to 9 internships available for AHRC, BBSRC, EPSRC, ESRC, MRC, NERC students About Senedd Research Senedd Research is the in-house research service in Senedd Cymru / the Welsh Parliament, which provides research and analysis to support all Members of the Senedd in their parliamentary roles.
+Up to 8 internships available for AHRC, BBSRC, EPSRC, ESRC, MRC, NERC students

+About Senedd Research

+The Welsh Parliament/Senedd Cymru is the devolved parliament for Wales.
+Its elected Members make laws, check and challenge the actions and spending of the Welsh Government, and represent citizens of Wales.

+Senedd Research is the in-house research service in the Senedd.
 It is one of the four parliamentary hosts of the UKRI Policy Internship Scheme.

-Senedd Research provides impartial, independent, and expert research and analysis to support Members of the Senedd in their roles as elected representatives, and to help them conduct high quality scrutiny of policy and legislation.
-The service therefore supports the devolved legislature's purpose to represent the interests of Wales and its people, make laws, agree Welsh taxes and hold the Welsh Government to account.
+Senedd Research provides impartial, independent, and expert research and analysis to support all Members of the Senedd in their roles as elected representatives, and to help them conduct high quality scrutiny of policy and legislation.

 Senedd Research consists of:

-- four research teams providing specialist advice on specific areas of policy: economy, communities and local government; education and lifelong learning; environment and transport; and health and social policy; - a Financial Statistics Unit providing finance and statistical information; - a team providing advice on the Senedd, the constitution, UK and EU legislation, elections, referendums and the EU withdrawal process; - a Library providing a full range of reference and information services, and - a knowledge exchange programme lead, who works to connect the Senedd with the research community in Wales and beyond to help improve the quality of evidence available to the parliament.
+- four research teams providing specialist advice on specific areas of policy: economy, communities and local government; education and lifelong learning; environment and transport; and health and social policy; - a Financial Statistics Unit providing finance and statistical information; - a team providing advice on the Senedd, the constitution, UK and EU legislation, elections, referendums and the EU withdrawal process; - a Library and Digital team providing a full range of reference and information services, alongside data visualisation and AI expertise, and - a knowledge exchange unit, which works to connect the Senedd with the research community in Wales and beyond to help improve the quality of evidence available to the parliament.

 You can find out more about us and our work on our website.